 Your SIM card is pre-loaded with credit and is ready to use when you arrive in the UK, however it is easy to top up extra credit after arriving in the UK.

-Even though you will have a zero pound balance on your prepaid account (if you are on one of the Big Bundle plans), credit will have been added to your account the day you arrived (but O2 will have taken this to pay for your Big Bundle plan).
-If you’re on a Big Bundle plan, you should not need to top up any extra credit as you will have a bundle of calls and data that will last for 30 days from the date you arrive in the UK.
+Even though you will have a zero pound balance on your prepaid account, credit will have been added to your account the day you arrived (but O2 will have taken this to pay for your Big Bundle plan).
+You should not need to top up any extra credit as you will have a bundle of calls and data that will last for 30 days from the date you arrive in the UK.

 You may need to top-up additional credit for the following reasons: